-June 12, 2003 - A gag order is placed on participants, saying the restrictions were necessary to preserve Peterson's right to a fair trial amid "massive" publicity.
+June 12, 2003 - A gag order is placed on participants, saying the restrictions are necessary to preserve Peterson’s right to a fair trial amid “massive” publicity.

 August 18, 2003 - Judge Al Girolami rules that news cameras will not be allowed in the courtroom at the preliminary hearing.

-September 26, 2003 - Laci Peterson's family files a civil lawsuit against Scott in Stanislaus County Superior Court to prevent him from receiving money for selling his story.
+September 26, 2003 - Laci’s family files a civil lawsuit against Peterson to prevent him from receiving money for selling his story.

-December 19, 2003 - Laci's mother, Sharon Rocha sues Scott Peterson for over $5 million for the deaths of her daughter and unborn grandson.
-As the executor of Laci's estate, she files two separate lawsuits in the Stanislaus County Superior Court, a wrongful death action and a survival action.
+December 19, 2003 - Laci’s mother, Sharon Rocha sues Peterson for over $5 million for the deaths of her daughter and unborn grandson.
+As the executor of Laci’s estate, Rocha files two separate lawsuits, a wrongful death action and a survival action.

 January 20, 2004 - The trial is moved to San Mateo County.

-February 2, 2004 - Judge Alfred Delucchi bars cameras from the San Mateo County courtroom for the entire trial.
+February 2, 2004 - Judge Alfred Delucchi bars cameras from the courtroom for the entire trial.